usuallycwdillon/vvna/README.md

 To use this script, you can invoke Neo4j's cypher-shell from the command line at the root of your Neo4j instance:
 `cat allTheCows.cql | bin/cypher-shell -u neo4j -p <password> --format plain`

+For example, I am using the Neo4j Desktop application to manage graph databases, so I open the `Terminal` tab in the database management view and the root of the Neo4j instance appears as:

+`cw@cresearch:~/.config/Neo4j Desktop/Application/neo4jDatabases/database-eaebf811-5dc3-445d-9133-3689ae02b7de/installation-3.4.9>`.

+The Cypher scripts to import the data reside with the GEORGE application at:

+`<path-to-george>/src/main/resources/cypherScripts`.

+From the Neo4j terminal, I type:

+`cat ~/Code/george/src/main/resources/cypherScripts/Step_1_LevyGPW.cql | bin/cypher-shell -u neo4j -p george --format plain`.

-...of course, replacing <password> with your actual Neo4j password.
+...of course, replacing <password> with the actual Neo4j password.

 This Cypher Query Language (CQL) script will import several key peace science data sets into a Neo4j graph database for grounding and/or validating agent-based simulation models of world politics and International Relations.